javipalanca/simfleet/docs/metrics.rst

 TaxiCustomer metrics
 --------------------

-The TaxiCustomer metrics calculate and export statistics for taxi customers.
+The TaxiCustomer metrics calculate and export statistics for this type of transportation customers.

 These metrics include:

-* **Waiting Time:** The time between requesting a taxi and being picked up.
+* **Waiting Time:** Time elapsed between requesting a taxi and being picked up, in seconds.

-* **Total Trip Time:** The time from requesting a taxi to arriving at the destination.
+* **Total Trip Time:** Time elapse between requesting a taxi and arriving at the destination, in seconds.

 Example CLI Output: